 Pardon our dust.
 We’re open during construction. ♦

 Thanks so much for reading!
 If you’re interested in the words coming out of my mouth or the sounds coming out of my horn, feel free to poke around a little while you’re here.
+To follow my ramblings and creative process in real time, or to support the work I do as an artist and advocate, you can find me on Patreon and @ordinarilymeg on Instagram.
 If you’re looking for more inspiration, here’s an article I read today on the myriad ways women are discriminated against in academia.